 Which features of Chatfuel do you use the most?
 How often do you upgrade your bot? 🛠

 Sequences make up 90% of the bot's functionality.
-We started out using timed broadcasts for this purpose but then they were superseded by sequences and that made life so much easier.
+We started out using timed Broadcasts (now known as Re-Engage messaging) for this purpose but then they were superseded by sequences and that made life so much easier.
 The bot itself is actually very simple but it's the additional external elements and the idea behind the service that make it really valuable for the user.
 We've been regularly tweaking and adding to the bot over the last two years.

 What other technology are you currently using with your bot?
 How are you integrating it with Chatfuel? ⚙️

-P.S.: If you are a non-native English speaker and you want to improve your English, you can try Go Correct here.
-We ask that because Sarah prefers to prevent people trying the bot unless they're genuinely a potential customer - it just unnecessarily inflates the 'reachable people' count otherwise.
+P.S.
+If you are a non-native English speaker and you want to improve your English, you can try Go Correct here.
+We ask that because Sarah prefers to prevent people trying the bot unless they're genuinely a potential customer.
+Otherwise, it just unnecessarily inflates her 'reachable people' count.
 Thanks!